charlieoneill11/diabeticretinopathy/README.md

 # diabeticretinopathy
-Machine-learning analysis of diabetic retinopathy patients.
+Diabetic retinopathy (DME) is orders of magnitude more complex than neovascular macular degeneration.
+It is difficult to determine what factors contribute to achievement of long-term clinical outcomes for patients.
+Similarly, erratic treatment protocols make it challenging to classify and correct doctor decisions.
+Here, we apply both supervised and unsupervised learning techniques to (1) assess the characteristics of treatment that lead to good patient vision; (2) determine how accurately we can predict visual changes with minimal data; and (3) group doctor protocols in a definitional way.
+This research may be used as a springboard for clinical decision-support tools.

 The results of the analysis is compiled in [Report.pdf](https://github.com/charlieoneill11/diabeticretinopathy/blob/main/Report.pdf).